i3creations/lambda-etl/README.md

 3. Builds the package and creates Lambda layers
 4. Deploys the layers and Lambda function to AWS
 5. Sets up CloudWatch Events for scheduled execution
-6. Creates SSM parameters for configuration
+6. Configures the Lambda function to use AWS Secrets Manager

 You'll need to provide:
 - AWS credentials with appropriate permissions
-- Lambda execution role ARN
+- Lambda execution role ARN with Secrets Manager permissions
-- Archer and OPS Portal API credentials
+- Pre-configured secrets in AWS Secrets Manager

 ### Testing